-As announced on September 20, 2022, the Company announced it had entered into an Exploration Agreement with the Constance Lake First Nation ("CLFN)") in relation to exploration and potential development at the Company's Nagagami Project near Hearst, Ontario.
-The Agreement establishes a commitment by Noble to provide accommodation, to engage in ongoing consultation and establish a mutually beneficial cooperative and productive relationship with the CLFN for projects located in their traditional area.
+On September 20, 2022, the Company announced it had entered into an Exploration Agreement with the Constance Lake First Nation ("CLFN)") in relation to exploration and potential development at the Company's Nagagami Project near Hearst, Ontario.
+The Agreement establishes a commitment by Noble to provide accommodation, to engage in ongoing consultation and establish a mutually beneficial cooperative and productive relationship with the CLFN for projects located in their traditional are The initial program was to consist of three diamond drill holes for a total of 2,000 meters, and may lead to additional drilling.

 Algoma Ore Properties performed the original airborne magnetic survey in the area that identified the complex.
 Limited drilling was aimed at the magnetic ring structure in search of iron deposits.
-Despite drilling in the wrong geology for niobium and rare earth metals, one of the Algoma drillholes returned 0.3% Nb205 from a grab sample of syenite taken at 230 feet downhole.
-The program will consist of three diamond drill holes for a total of 2,000 meters, and may lead to additional drilling.
+Despite drilling in the wrong geology for niobium and rare earth metals, one of the Algoma drill holes returned 0.3% Nb205 from a grab sample of syenite taken at 230 feet downhole.

 On October 17, 2022, the Company announced drilling had been completed on the project.
 A total of 1302 meters were drilled in two holes.
 The target of the drilling was a magnetic low on the Nagagami Carbonatite Complex where on comparable complexes, niobium and rare earth mineralization has been discovered and mined.
-An example of this is the St Honoré, (Niobec) Carbonatite Complex in Quebec.
-The core is presently being logged and samples taken in order to analyze for the presence of niobium and rare earth elements.
+An example of this is the St Honoré, (Niobec)

+Carbonatite Complex in Quebec.
 The drilling was done in cooperation with the CLFN pursuant to the Exploration Agreement that is in place.

-On December 5, 2022, the Company announced analysis had been received for the work on the Nagagami Project.
-The 1,302 meters of drilling in two vertical holes was undertaken to test the theory that Rare Earth Element ("REE") and Niobium ("Nb") mineralization could be found in the Nagagami Carbonatite Complex.
+1,302 meters of drilling in two vertical holes was undertaken to test the theory that Rare Earth Element ("REE") and Niobium ("Nb") mineralization could be found in the Nagagami Carbonatite Complex.
 The target of the drilling was a magnetic low in the centre of the Nagagami Complex that is geologically comparable to niobium- and rare earth-bearing complexes discovered and mined elsewhere.
 The St Honoré, (Niobec) Carbonatite in Quebec is such a complex that is mining separate REE- and Nb-bearing zones.

 The Nagagami carbonatite complex is not exposed in outcrop on the property because it is covered by overburden and Paleozoic sediments.
-That requires geophysical data be used to place the drill holes.
+That requires geophysical data be used to locate the drill holes.